First United Methodist Church (San Marcos, Texas): Present Sanctuary

 In 1983, a set of kneeling cushions which depict the history of the congregation were commissioned for the altar rail.
 The cushions were designed by Betty Smith (a professional needlepoint designer and wife of a former church minister) and needlepointed by the women of the congregation.

 In 2012, the congregation began additional work on restoring the historic sanctuary.
 The entire interior of the building was sanded, worn wood was repaired, and the interior was repainted.
-The carpet is being replaced and the hardwood floors will be refinished and exposed at the front of the sanctuary.
-The pews were removed to allow for full inspection of the flooring, and the pews will be inspected and repaired as needed.
+The carpet was replaced and the hardwood floors were refinished and exposed at the front of the sanctuary.
+The pews were removed to allow for full inspection of the flooring, and the pews were inspected and repaired as needed.
 Additional lights were added to the sanctuary to highlight the choir, and the pipe organ façade was removed for restoration and repainting.